Home Hymns Pagan symbols Site search

 Traditional Hymns

-In particular, we look at some of the common hymns sung at western style weddings in Japan.
+In particular, we look at some of the common hymns sung in Japan at weddings and at Christmas time.

-Of old, hymns were mainly the chanting of a Psalm, whereas today the definition is more loose and often synonymous with carol, gospel song, cantata, anthem, oratorio or motet.
-It might even be viewed as a folk song.
+Of old, hymns were mainly the chanting of a Psalm, whereas today the definition is more loose and can take the form of a Christmas carol, Gospel song, anthem, etc., or even a folk song.

 Therapeutic